 The Hai Van Pass is a 20km highway that winds through the mountains between Hue and Da Nang, offering unparalleled views down the valleys and across the ocean.

-To make the journey over Hai Van Pass you can get a private transfer, a jeep tour or a motorcycle.
+To make the journey over Hai Van Pass you can get a private transfer, a jeep tour or a motorcycle tour, or you could rent a motorbike yourself to make the trip.

 I opted for a jeep tour in a Soviet-era army jeep with the legends at Roadtrippers.
 The $65USD price included hotel pick-up and drop-off and a full 6 hour road trip with photo stops, a local lunch, an English-speaking guide and drinking water.